BIRD NESTING IN FOOD BOWL

 After a few days the cages can slowly come together until they touching, this should be kept like this for another week or so and then the birds can be both taken out their cages and introduced on mutual territory, such as a play stand.
 Supervision will be needed the whole time the birds are out together, and the owner should be ready to pick up a bird if a fight should break out.

-A quick tip is to have a spray bottle handy with tepid water, if a fight should break out the birds can be sprayed.
+A quick tip is to have a spray bottle handy with tepid water, if a fight should break out, the birds can be sprayed.
 This can stop the fight quickly and distract them long enough for the owner to catch and take one of the birds back to their cage.
+Spraying a birds should NEVER be used as a form of punishment.
+Birds can become terrified of water if it is used as punishment.
+This tip is meant to be used only in an emergency such as breaking up a fight quickly.

 IS YOUR BIRD ACTIVE OR JUST FRUSTRATED?